PRITI-MJ/DevTinder/src/Readme.md

 What is dependencies in package.json?
 -> It says that on which things our project is dependent like here our project is currently dependent on express js.

+Order  of the routes are important.
+-> Child routes should be always be on upper order
+-> Parent routes should always be on lower order